 “Alert limit” established criteria giving early warning of potential drift from normal conditions, which are not necessarily grounds for definitive corrective action but which require follow-up investigation;

-“Authorized person” is a person recognized by the authority as having the necessary basic scientific and technical background and experience.
+“Authorized person” is an individual recognized by the authority as having the necessary basic scientific and technical background and experience.
 Authorized person(s) is responsible for the release of batches of finished product for sale or distribution.
-The batch documentation of a batch of a finished product must be signed by an authorized person from the production department and the batch test results by an authorized person from the quality control department for batch release;
+The batch documentation of a batch of a finished product must be signed by an authorized person from the production department and the batch test results by an authorized person from the quality control department before for batch release;

 “Batch or lot” defines quantity of starting material, packaging material or product processed in one process or series of processes so that it could be expected to be homogeneous.
 To complete certain stages of manufacture, it may be necessary to divide a batch into a number of sub-batches, which are later brought together to form a final homogeneous batch.
 In the case of continuous manufacture, the batch must correspond to a defined fraction of the production, characterized by its intended homogeneity.
 For the control of the finished product, a batch of a medicinal products comprises all the units of a pharmaceutical form which are made from the same initial mass of material and have undergone a single series of manufacturing operations or a single sterilization operation or, in the case of a continuous production process, all the units manufactured in a given period of time;